Services, Anxiety

 Take a minute for you

-The team behind St Patrick’s Mental Health Services’ ‘Living Through Distress’ programme have given some thought to how each one of us can get the most from that minute.
+A member of our Department of Psychology at St Patrick's Mental Health Services (SPMHS) has given some thought to how GPs and healthcare professionals can get the most from that minute.

 As a GP, it can be challenging if we can’t leave stresses we might have at work at the door.
-Mindfulness is a skill that we encourage in the programme, but it’s also something that GPs can use for their own mental health.
+Mindfulness is a skill that we encourage, but it’s also something that GPs can use for their own mental health.

-We sometimes refer to it as a superpower, because with practice we’ve seen how it can help anchor us, so we can be fully engaged in the present moment.
+We sometimes refer to mindfulness as a superpower, because, with practice, we’ve seen how it can help anchor us, so we can be fully engaged in the present moment.

-Many individuals contemplating suicide have reported that they were waiting for someone to notice that they are struggling (Connecting for Life, HSE, 2015).
+Many people contemplating suicide have reported that they were waiting for someone to notice that they are struggling, according to the Health Service Executive (HSE).

 Hearing that someone is actively suicidal often provokes a need to respond and move towards urgent action.

-Using mindfulness not only helps us to take a minute to ask the difficult questions but also to stay engaged to hear the answer and accept what the client is currently feeling without pushing for change immediately.
+Using mindfulness not only helps us to take a minute to ask the difficult questions, but also to stay engaged, to hear the answer and accept what the patient is currently feeling, without pushing for change immediately.

-It is important that we ask our clients to take a minute before acting on an urge or reacting to a situation.
+It is important that we ask our patients to take a minute before acting on an urge or reacting to a situation.

 It is about learning the habit of hitting pause.